carlwelchdesign/netheria-ui/README.md

 \
 \
 User can select Accelerate options in the dropdown accordian.
-Ocotomise panel list items are highlighted with a lightning bolt icon for the coresponding feedback hardware instances.
+Octomize panel list items are highlighted with a lightning bolt icon for the coresponding feedback hardware instances.

 ![accelerate](https://user-images.githubusercontent.com/2073707/183808650-458e0e41-0d71-49eb-9565-4358a05c4735.gif)